Scrum Project Management and Sprint Project Management:

 When talking about project management, it is almost impossible not to refer to sprints.
 Simply put, sprints are a period of time to complete and review a certain task or activity.
 The sprint project management begins with a meeting where the customer and the project team discuss the work that needs to be completed.
 At this point, the project team will need to determine how much time they need to complete the work while the customer needs to point out the type of work that needs to be completed.

 While every sprint duration is different, they should be kept consistent.
 On most occasions, these will usually last 30 days.
 Daily stand up meetings are held to ponder the project’s progress and to make decisions and face challenges.
 While the customer can attend these meetings, he can only observe them but never interfere.
-Educational programs such as project management certification or diploma in project management, is a perfect choice for professionals, to develop project management expertise.
+Educational programs such as project management certification or diploma in project management, are a perfect choice for professionals, to develop project management expertise.

 Scrum Project Management Tools:

 With Jira scrum, you will be able to make it easy to track and schedule tasks as well as to monitor progress.